10 of the Best Tips for Your Mexico City Travel Guide [2025]

 There are endless incredible activities to enjoy, from learning about Aztec history or taking in art museums to eating your way through the local taco restaurants, shopping in the lively markets, or floating along the canals of Xochimilco.

-This Mexico City travel guide will give you everything you need to plan your trip.
+This Mexico City travel guide will give you everything you need to plan your trip to the vibrant and bustling heart of Mexico.

 Mexico City Overview